Lins0415/ComfyUI_for_Image_to_Video_and_3D_Model/README.md

 5. After you done, go back to the main ComfyUI folder and run "python main.py" on your powershell/command.

 6. While the coding script is running, you probably will see some packages haven't been install like "ModuleNotFoundError: No module named **'[package_name]'**".
-You can download the package inside of the ComfyUI folder by using "pip install [package name]".
+You can download the package inside of the ComfyUI folder by using "pip install [package name]" on powershell command.

 7. After all the packages are downloaded, check the coding process to make sure there are no error occur.